Published:

 Last updated (prices):

-Swiss associations can collect cashless payments at festivals and events without expensive infrastructure or lengthy contracts.
-The three most common methods are a printed QR code with a payment page (from zero euros hardware costs), Tap to Pay on a smartphone (from approx. 1.5–1.7 % transaction fee), and a mobile card terminal (from approx. 29 EUR device costs).
-Which variant suits your association festival depends on the number of visitors, the average amount, and the existing infrastructure.
+Swiss associations can accept cashless payments at festivals and events, without expensive infrastructure or long-term contracts.
+The three most common methods are a printed QR code with a payment page (from zero francs hardware costs), Tap to Pay on a smartphone (from approx. 1.5–1.7 % transaction fee) and a mobile card terminal (from approx. 29 EUR device costs).
+Which option suits your association festival depends on the number of visitors, the average amount and the existing infrastructure.

 1. Why cashless payments make sense at association festivals

-Payment behavior in Switzerland has changed significantly.
-According to the Swiss Payment Monitor, the majority of the population prefers to pay cashless in everyday life – with debit card, credit card, TWINT, or mobile wallets such as Apple Pay and Google Pay.
-However, at typical association festivals, cash still dominates in many places: visitors have to go to the ATM beforehand, helpers juggle with change, and the cashier counts coins late in the evening.
+Payment behaviour in Switzerland has changed significantly.
+According to the Swiss Payment Monitor, the majority of the population prefers to pay cashless in everyday life – using debit cards, credit cards, TWINT or mobile wallets such as Apple Pay and Google Pay.
+At typical association festivals, however, cash still dominates in many places: visitors have to go to the ATM beforehand, helpers juggle with change, and the treasurer counts coins late in the evening.

 For associations, there are three concrete advantages when they offer a digital payment option in addition to cash.
-Firstly, revenues increase because visitors without cash still consume – experience shows that average amounts are 15–30 % higher for cashless payments.
-Secondly, the effort decreases: no organizing change, no counting, no bank deposits.
-Thirdly, the association receives a complete digital billing – helpful for the auditing body and the general assembly.
+Firstly, revenues increase because visitors still consume even without cash – experience shows 15–30 % higher average amounts for cashless payments.
+Secondly, the effort decreases: no organizing of change, no counting, no bank deposits.
+Thirdly, the association receives seamless digital accounting – helpful for the auditing body and the general assembly.

 Important: Cashless does not mean cashless-only.
-Most associations do best with a hybrid model – continuing to accept cash, but additionally offering one or two digital payment methods.
+Most associations do best with a hybrid model – continuing to accept cash, but additionally offering one or two digital payment options.

-For Swiss associations, three practical methods are available at festivals.
-Each has its sweet spot – depending on budget, number of visitors, and technical know-how.
+For Swiss associations, three practical methods come into question for festivals.
+Each has its sweet spot – depending on budget, number of visitors and technical know-how.

 2.1 QR code with payment page

-A QR code leads the visitor to a mobile payment page where they choose their preferred payment method – TWINT, credit card, PostFinance, Apple Pay, or Google Pay.
-The association prints the QR code and sticks it to the stand, the menu, or next to the cash register.
+A QR code leads the visitor to a mobile payment page where they choose their preferred means of payment – TWINT, credit card, PostFinance, Apple Pay or Google Pay.
+The association prints the QR code and sticks it to the stand, on the menu or next to the cash register.
 Hardware costs: zero.
-Symbol requirement: The visitor needs a smartphone.
+The only requirement: the visitor needs a smartphone.

 There are two variants.
-For a QR code with a fixed amount (e.g. «Beer EUR 5» or «Bratwurst EUR 8»), the visitor only taps on «Pay».
-For a QR code with a free amount, the visitor enters the amount themselves – more flexible, but slightly slower at the stand.
+With a QR code with a fixed amount (e.g. «Beer EUR 5» or «Bratwurst EUR 8»), the visitor only has to tap on «Pay».
+With a QR code with an open amount, the visitor enters the amount themselves – more flexible, but a bit slower at the stand.

 The decisive difference to a pure TWINT-QR: A payment page accepts several payment methods.
-Visitors without TWINT – such as tourists, older guests, or cross-border commuters – can still pay.
-Providers such as Payrexx or other Swiss Payment Service Providers (PSP) offer such multi-payment-method QR codes.
+Visitors without TWINT – such as tourists, older guests or cross-border commuters – can still pay.
+Providers like Payrexx or other Swiss Payment Service Providers (PSP) offer such multi-payment-method QR codes.

 2.2 Tap to Pay (Smartphone as a terminal)

-Tap to Pay, also known as SoftPOS, transforms an NFC-enabled smartphone into a card terminal.
+Tap to Pay, also known as SoftPOS, turns an NFC-enabled smartphone into a card terminal.
 The helper enters the amount in the app, the visitor holds their card or smartphone to the device.
-Credit and debit cards (Visa, Mastercard), TWINT, and mobile wallets (Apple Pay, Google Pay, Samsung Pay) are accepted.
-Additional hardware is not required – only the app on a compatible device.
+Credit and debit cards (Visa, Mastercard), TWINT and mobile wallets (Apple Pay, Google Pay, Samsung Pay) are accepted.
+Additional hardware is not necessary – only the app on a compatible device.

-Currently, several Swiss providers offer Tap to Pay solutions, including Payrexx (Android), SumUp, and Worldline.
-Availability for iPhone depends on whether Apple has released the NFC interface in Switzerland for the respective provider – this is constantly changing.
-Check before the festival if your device is compatible.
+Currently, several Swiss providers offer Tap-to-Pay solutions, including Payrexx (Android), SumUp and Worldline.
+The availability for iPhone depends on whether Apple has released the NFC interface in Switzerland for the respective provider – this is changing constantly.
+Check before the festival whether your device is compatible.

 2.3 Mobile card terminal

-A classic mobile card terminal (e.g. from SumUp, Worldline, or via a PSP like Payrexx) accepts contactless and chip payments.
+A classic mobile card terminal (e.g. from SumUp, Worldline or via a PSP like Payrexx) accepts contactless and chip payments.
 The devices work via battery and mobile network (4G/SIM) or Bluetooth to the smartphone.
-For associations with high throughput – such as a festival catering service with several hundred guests – a terminal is often the most robust solution because it operates independently of the helper's smartphone and works reliably even with weak Wi-Fi.
+For associations with high throughput – such as a festival catering team with several hundred guests – a terminal is often the most robust solution because it works independently of the helper's smartphone and operates reliably even with weak Wi-Fi.

 Depending on the provider, device costs range between 29 and 399 EUR (purchase) or can be rented for individual events.
-In addition, there are transaction fees of typically 1.3–1.7 % depending on the payment method and provider.
+Added to this are transaction fees of typically 1.3–1.7 % depending on the payment method and provider.

 3. Comparison table: Which method suits your festival?